No items found.

 That surely is right.
 The end is imposed.
 It is no longer a matter of choice.

-To give you some inspiration on how to end a story, let’s look at how some of the great novels have concluded.
-Even if you haven’t read it, seeing how the book ends will generally give you a nice example of the tone of the whole book and the journey which is reaching its conclusion.
+To give you some inspiration on how to end a story with a memorable final line, let’s look at how some of the great novels have concluded, along with some personal favorites from our team.
+Even if you haven’t read some of these books, seeing how the story ends will generally give you a nice example of the tone of the whole book and the journey that is reaching its conclusion.
 Ideally, they’ll leave you feeling something.

 So we beat on, boats against the current, borne back ceaselessly into the past.